WolfieLeader/npm/README.md

 - 🧠 **Smart Parsing** – Handles multiple IPs, comma-separated values, and arrays.
 - 🧩 **Middleware-Compatible** – Use as drop-in Express/NestJS middleware.
 - 💪🏽 **Works in Standalone Mode** – Can be used as a simple function.
-- ⚙️ **Type-Safe & Cross-Compatible** – Fully written in TypeScript with native types.
-Works in both ESM and CommonJS runtimes.

 📖 [View README →](./packages/get-client-ip/README.md)